ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 step level for step-result traces (`Follow`), and as written for sub-process IO (`FollowIO`).

+All APIs excluding `List` are idempotent, meaning that multiple calls to the same API with the same parameters should return the same result.
+For example, If `Run` is called multiple times with the same arguments, only the first invocation should begin processing of the job request, and subsequent invocations return a success status but otherwise do noting.
+Similarly, multiple calls to `Cancel` should finish and remove the relevant job on the first call, and do nothing on subsequent calls.

 Here is how GitLab Runner will connect to Step Runner in each runner
 executor: